 Abiel has developed a key technology platform patenting a highly performant production process of recombinant proteins, synthesizing innovative recombinant collagenases in E.coli.
 Recombinant collagenases represent an innovative tool for advanced therapies, and they show innovative properties in terms of stability, reproducibility and purity.
 As tissue dissociation enzymes, they allow to settle efficient, customized and standardized cell extraction procedures (stem/primary cells and pancreatic islets).
 Abiel commercializes its enzymes worldwide for regenerative medicine and cell therapy research and is keen to extend its market to clinical applications with GMP grade products.

-The Graz University of Technology is a publicly funded nonprofit independent research institute founded in 1811 and the oldest University of Technology within Austria.
+The Graz University of Technology (TU GRAZ) is a publicly funded nonprofit independent research institute founded in 1811 and the oldest University of Technology within Austria.
 The TU Graz has divided its research into five innovate areas – these five fields of expertise include (i) Sustainable Systems; (ii) Advanced Materials Science; (iii) Human and Biotechnology; (iv) Information, Communication and Computing and (v) Mobility and Production.
 In addition to committing to the five fields of expertise, the main goals for research at the TU Graz are to break new grounds in basic research, foster interdisciplinary and international collaborations, to gain support for outstanding projects and to develop key technologies for industry and commerce.
 The TU Graz holds a well-established international reputation in these areas and has established a collaborative network with six renowned universities in these fields.

 The Protein Design Group is the unit participating from TU GRAZ.
 It is part of the Institute of Biochemistry and was established in February 2018 at TU Graz.
 The group is led by Dr. Gustav Oberdorfer.
 The goal of Dr. Oberdorfer’s group is to further develop technologies for the functionalization of synthetic proteins.
 Specifically, his research if focused on i) the design of barrel-like protein structures to use them in biotechnology and biomedicine and ii) develop novel tools for the computational design of artificial protein scaffolds with ultra-high thermodynamic stabilities.
 As such, he has outstanding expertise in the de novo design of protein structures as well as their subsequent characterization (gene-synthesis, protein production, biochemical, biophysical and structural characterization).